Written by

 Limited number of sessions

-Quick refer to another professional
+Quick “referral” to another professional

 Professional rotation in the system

-No opportunity to deepen the therapeutic relationship
+No chance to deepen the therapeutic relationship

-At private psychological consultations:
+In private psychological consultations:

 You can count on reliable, regular appointments

-You choose a psychologist you truly trust
+You can choose a psychologist you truly trust

 If you are looking for a real, long-term solution, book an appointment with us.